barryclark/jekyll-now/_posts/2019-11-29-BuildingAPond.md

 layout: post
 title: Building a backyard pond
 ---
-Having a nice water feature in the backyard is always nice, but there are some steps to maintain the feature that come along with any installation.
+Having a water feature in the backyard is always nice, but there are some steps to maintain the feature that come along with any installation.
 If properly cared for the feature can last for years and give a nice touch to your house.